stephenwest10/candycrushproject/readme.md

         c.
 Reconcatenate each individual list with new randomly generated lists
         d.
 Develop the idea of moves
         e.
 Apply moves
         f.
-Repeat until no further moves are possible
+Repeat until no further moves are possible - Done

-    2. Test different strategies
+    2. Test different strategies - Need to write more, research sorting in order to play nearer the top

-    3. Compare data from different strategies
+    3. Compare data from different strategies - different histograms, different means etc

-    4. Work out which strategy is best depending on what you're trying to optimise.
+    4. Work out which strategy is best depending on what you're trying to optimise - longer game length higher score?

-            New plan for refactor:
-            Mono checker becomes an abstract function - want it to return co-ords of the monos Generate board
-            Run mono checker function
-            (Update score)
-            Zero out monos function
-            Gravity
-            Implement moves - looking like it will be a couple of nested for loops run mono checker function again to see if the list changes Revert the move in order to not change board - while still looking for other monos - this is how we will get the data

 Theory to look at:
 Ehrenfest model - Markov Chains
+Solving a system of the first n first step equations Calculating transition probabilities from each state